awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Accessing Amazon EC2 Auto Scaling<a name="access-as"></a>

-AWS provides a web\-based user interface, the AWS Management Console\.
-If you've signed up for an AWS account, you can access Amazon EC2 Auto Scaling by signing into the AWS Management Console\.
-To get started, choose **EC2** from the console home page, and then choose **Launch Configurations** from the navigation pane\.
+If you've signed up for an AWS account, you can access Amazon EC2 Auto Scaling by signing into the AWS Management Console, choosing **EC2** from the console home page, and then choosing **Auto Scaling Groups** from the navigation pane\.

-If you prefer to use a command line interface, you have the following options:

-**AWS Command Line Interface \(CLI\)**
-Provides commands for a broad set of AWS products, and is supported on Windows, Mac, and Linux\.
-To get started, see [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.
-For more information about the commands for Amazon EC2 Auto Scaling, see [autoscaling](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/index.html) in the *AWS CLI Command Reference*\.

-**AWS Tools for Windows PowerShell**
-Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
-To get started, see the [AWS Tools for Windows PowerShell User Guide](http://docs.aws.amazon.com/powershell/latest/userguide/)\.
-For more information about the cmdlets for Amazon EC2 Auto Scaling, see the [AWS Tools for PowerShell Cmdlet Reference](http://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.
+You can also access Amazon EC2 Auto Scaling using the [Amazon EC2 Auto Scaling API](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/)\.
 Amazon EC2 Auto Scaling provides a Query API\.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a Query parameter named `Action`\.
-For more information about the API actions for Amazon EC2 Auto Scaling, see [Actions](http://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_Operations.html) in the *Amazon EC2 Auto Scaling API Reference*\.
+For more information about the API actions for Amazon EC2 Auto Scaling, see [Actions](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_Operations.html) in the *Amazon EC2 Auto Scaling API Reference*\.

 If you prefer to build applications using language\-specific APIs instead of submitting a request over HTTP or HTTPS, AWS provides libraries, sample code, tutorials, and other resources for software developers\.
 These libraries provide basic functions that automate tasks such as cryptographically signing your requests, retrying requests, and handling error responses, making it is easier for you to get started\.
 For more information, see [AWS SDKs and Tools](http://aws.amazon.com/tools/)\.

+If you prefer to use a command line interface, you have the following options:

+**AWS Command Line Interface \(CLI\)**
+Provides commands for a broad set of AWS products, and is supported on Windows, macOS, and Linux\.
+To get started, see [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+For more information, see [autoscaling](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/index.html) in the *AWS CLI Command Reference*\.

+**AWS Tools for Windows PowerShell**
+Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
+To get started, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
+For more information, see the [AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.

-For information about your credentials for accessing AWS, see [AWS Security Credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in the *Amazon Web Services General Reference*\.
+For information about your credentials for accessing AWS, see [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in the *Amazon Web Services General Reference*\.
+For information about regions and endpoints for calls to Amazon EC2 Auto Scaling, visit [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#as_region) in the *AWS General Reference*\.

 ## Pricing for Amazon EC2 Auto Scaling<a name="as-pricing"></a>